blued-gear/BlueBeats-Mpv/README.md

 When you open a bbdp file, the plugin will fill a playlist with items and start playback.
 Whenever the end of the list is reached, it will be regenerated.

+For some players it is necessary to register a MIME audio type.
+This will also allow you to associate a default player for bbdp files.
+To do this, follow these steps:
+1. download the `chocolatecakecodes-bbdp.xml` file from the `extra` directory in this repo
+2. run `xdg-mime install --mode user ./chocolatecakecodes-bbdp.xml`
+3. run `update-mime-database ~/.local/share/mime/`

 ### Editor

 [Download](https://projects.chocolatecakecodes.goip.de/bluebeats/bluebeats-mpv/-/packages/23) and run the Jar.